aleandros/tdiff/README.md

 ## Usage

-TODO: Write usage instructions here
+Usage: `tdiff [OPTION]...
+[SOURCE] <TARGET>`

+Identifies the differences between two tree-like file structures.

+If `<TARGET>` is not present, input is assumed to come from STDIN.
+At this moment, only JSON and YAML are supported.

 ## Development

 TODO: Write development instructions here

 ## TODO
-- [ ] Compare file to STDIN
+- [x] Compare file to STDIN
+- [x] Compare yamls
+- [x] Compare json
+- [ ] Presentation layer
+- [ ] Support more array comparison algorithms
-- [ ] Compare yamls
+- [ ] Add auto-publish via github actions and installation instructions
-- [ ] Compare json
+- [ ] Fix file permission testing in CI

 ## Contributing